pbrucla/obuhersys/eval/README.md

 # Evaluation Infra

-This directory has the scripts used to evaluate our dynamic analysis on our port of cambench.
+This directory has the scripts used to evaluate our dynamic analysis on our port of CamBench.

 ## Usage

-This script requires `pydantic` and `pyyaml`.
-Install through `pip`.
+These scripts requires `pydantic` and `pyyaml`.
+Install through `pip` or with `poetry install`.

 ```
 rm -rf logs